Push/Pull logoPush/Pull

 • Coach/video apps: built for follow-along workouts and classes.
 Great for home workouts, less ideal for progressive overload tracking.

-If you lift weights and want progress you can measure, a workout tracking app usually wins.
+If you lift weights and want measurable progress, a workout tracking app usually wins.
 You can keep the plan simple and let your log drive your next session.
+For a narrower product workflow, use the Workout Logging and Strength Training Tracker pages.

 In the app